kylepw/minheap/README.rst

 * **pop()**:              Return smallest heap element and re-heapify heap.
 * **update_min(value, label)**:     Update comparison value of an element in heap.

+*Note:* Elements can be tuples (value, label) which can be useful for tracking comparison values of records such as node names i.e. (3, 'A').

 Usage
 -----
 ::